-

 Office No. 2202, Floor 22, Al Tabarak Tower, Al Mamzar, Sharjah, UAE

-great job opportunities after graduation, and a secure, friendly place to live,
+opportunities after graduation, and a secure, friendly place to live, Ireland

 The Ireland MBA course is specially designed to practically equip students with skills, real business knowledge, and strong career support.
 Most MBA, try to teach just how companies work rather than teaching mere theory.
 In-depth subjects like Marketing, Finance, Leadership, Data, and Business Strategy taught in a very applied manner form part of the curriculum.
 Many colleges integrate live projects, case studies, and industry interaction so you learn by doing it yourself.